facebookresearch/detectron2/.github/ISSUE_TEMPLATE/questions-help-support.md

 ---
-name: "❓Questions/Help/Support"
+name: "❓Usage Questions / General Inquiries"
-about: Do you need support?
+about: How to do X ?

 ---